Living in Auburn, WA: Top Reasons to Move to This Seattle Suburb, The Cost Of Living, & Whether YOU Should Move Here!

 Community Overview: What It’s Like Living in Auburn

 - Les Gove Park is one of Auburn’s crown jewels.
 Centrally located, it features a splash pad, expansive playground, outdoor basketball courts, skate park, walking trails, picnic areas, and a community center offering programs for youth and seniors alike.
-It’s also home to the White River Valley Museum and the Auburn Senior Activity Center, creating a true hub of multigenerational activity.
+When my kids were young, I used to love taking them to parks with a splash pad.
+There was no risk of drowning, I didn’t have to get in the water to supervise them, and it’s generally too cool around here for pool water to really heat up, so the splash pads are a nice place for watery fun without the maintenance and expense of heating a pool!
+Les Grove Park is also home to the White River Valley Museum and the Auburn Senior Activity Center, creating a true hub of multigenerational activity.

 - Game Farm Park is another resident favorite, with sports fields, picnic shelters, and scenic walking paths along the White River.